Genuine Temporary Entrant (GTE)

 Good Health

-A medical examination is not required for students from lower risk counties.
-However, some students may need an examination and chest X-ray.
-If your student requires a medical examination outside of Australia, then contact an Australian panel doctor in your country.
+If your applicant requires a medical examination outside of Australia, then contact an Australian panel doctor in your country.
 A list of doctors is available from:

 Health Insurance